duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/installing_duckpan.md

 - **username** : `dax`
 - **password** : `duckduckhack`

-**The DuckPAN client has already been installed for you.** You can now clone either the [Spice](https://github.com/duckduckgo/zeroclickinfo-spice/) or the [Goodies](https://github.com/duckduckgo/zeroclickinfo-spice/) repo (or both!) to start developing/testing.
+**The DuckPAN client has already been installed for you.** Skip to the next section to continue on your journey.

 ## Advanced: Vagrant Virtual Environment